helloryantg/blackjack-game/README.md

 ## User stores:
 * User sees popup page with start button - must be able to press start button.
 * User sees gameboard.
-    * Initial page must have 4 cards on the table facedown
+    * Initial page must have 4 cards on the table facedown  X
-    * Dealer and Player containers are not selected
+    * Dealer and Player containers are not selected X
-    * Announcement container has string to say press start to begin
+    * Announcement container defaults to "Game Starting...
+Dealing Cards"   X
-        * RestartBtn has Start and is Green
     * Hit / Hold / Double buttons de-selected
-    * Balance is set to $1000
+    * Balance is set to $1000   X
     * Chips are de-selected
 * User must be able to select and press hold, hit, or double buttons
-* User must be able to select amount of money to bet
+* User must be able to select amount of chip to bet
-* User must be able to reset the game (start game button turns into reset once user presses start).
+* User must be able to reset the game without quitting.
+X
 * User must be able to quit game to go back to pop-up screen.
+X

 ## Gameplay
 * Board starts out with no cards
 * Round begins
-* Player gets to choose amount using chips
+* Player gets to choose amount using chips - state = bets
     * Once pressed, subtract from balance
 * If deck > 4 - deal cards
 * Player gets 2 cards face up - check for 21